 For-profit and nonprofit channels alike are leveraging this fan-funding with their audience to keep their video operations running smoothly.
 As long your content is interesting, entertaining, or providing value, you would be amazed at how your viewers open the floodgates of generosity.

 4. Master Your YouTube SEO

-For YouTubers who have not built a significant following yet, you have to step up your game and maximize YouTube SEO in 2019.
+For YouTubers who have not built a significant following yet, you have to step up your game and maximize YouTube SEO this year.